 - Amendment with Simple majority.

-- Amendment with Special majority ( 2/3rd members present and voting plus majority of total membership of each individual House of the Parliament ).
+- Amendment with Special majority (2/3rd members present and voting plus majority of total membership of each individual House of

 - Amendment with Special majority plus ratification with simple majority by more than half of the State Legislatures.

 When any of the above mentioned Bills is passed by both the Houses of Parliament, it will be placed before the President of India for his